-- State law provides two models for adopting the annual county budget. - One model (called the "two-step" model in this guide) requires the Board of Supervisors to first approve an interim budget by June 30 and then formally adopt the budget by October 2. - The other model (called the "alternative" model in this guide) allows the Board to formally adopt the budget by June 30 of each year, with no need to first approve an interim budget.
-This alternative process was created by Senate Bill 1315 (Bates, 2016). - Each county decides which model to follow in adopting its annual budget.
+State law provides two models for adopting the annual county budget.

+- One model called the "two-step" model in this guide requires the Board of Supervisors to first approve an interim budget by June 30 and then formally adopt the budget by October 2. - The other model called the "one-step" model in this guide allows the Board to formally adopt the budget by June 30 of each year, with no need to first approve an interim budget.
+This alternative process was created by Senate Bill 1315 (Bates, Chapter 56, Statutes of 2016).

+Each county decides which model to follow in adopting its annual budget.